 Meaning

-“Yet what you need is not marches, demonstrations, rallies or wide associations, all of them are important.
+In the quote “Yet what you need is not marches, demonstrations, rallies or wide associations, all of them are important.
 What you need is direct action.
-The sooner people understand that, the sooner we’ll begin to change things.” presents a viewpoint centered on wisdom.
-It implies that reflection reveals deeper truths and encourages us to remember that mistakes teach valuable lessons.
+The sooner people understand that, the sooner we’ll begin to change things.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.

 Theme